Ugali: Nigeria

 In Nigeria, akamu, ogi or koko has a consistency similar to that of American pudding.
+It is referred to as "pap" in Nigerian English.
 Ogi/akamu in Nigeria is generally accompanied with "moin moin", a bean pudding, or "akara", which is a bean cake.

 There is also the thicker variety, called eko among the Yorubas and agidi among the Igbos.
 The pudding is cooked on heat until it is thick.
 It is traditionally wrapped in leaves with botanical name Thaumatococcus daniellii.
 Yorubas call it ewe eran while the Igbos call it akwukwo elele.
 It is usually paired with a variety of vegetable soups and sauces for a light meal or it can be eaten with beans or their byproducts.

 South Africa

 Pap, /ˈpʌp/, also known as mieliepap (Afrikaans for maize porridge) in South Africa, is a traditional porridge similar to polenta and a staple food of the African peoples of Southern Africa (the Afrikaans word pap is taken from Dutch and means merely "porridge") made from mielie-meal (coarsely ground maize).
 Many traditional Southern African dishes include pap, such as smooth maize meal porridge (also called slap pap or soft porridge), pap with a very thick consistency that can be held in hand (stywe pap or firm porridge) and a more dry crumbly phuthu pap (krummelpap).
 Phuthu dishes are usually found in the coastal areas of South Africa.

 A variety of savouries can be used to accompany pap, made from green vegetables, and flavored with chili.

-South Africans in the northern parts of South Africa eat it as the breakfast staple, with milk, butter, and sugar, but also serve it with meat and tomato stew (usually tomato and onion) at other meals.
+South Africans in the northern parts of South Africa eat it as the breakfast staple, with milk, butter, and sugar (soft porridge), but also serve it with meat and tomato stew (usually tomato and onion) at other meals.
 When they have a braai, bogobe or stywe (stiff) pap with a savoury sauce like tomato and onion or mushroom is an important part of the meal.
 Phutu pap is popularly served with boerewors, a combination that later became known as pap en wors (also called "pap en vleis", which can include other braaied or stewed meats).

 In the Cape Province of South Africa, it is almost exclusively seen as a breakfast food.
 Since mielie-meal is inexpensive, poor people combine it with vegetables.
 It can be served hot or, after it has cooled, it can be fried.
-Phutu porridge is sometimes enjoyed with chakalaka as a side dish with braais.
+Phutu porridge is sometimes eaten with chakalaka as a side dish with braais.

 In the northern provinces pap is usually soft and made using a fermented maize batter, which prevents the pap from spoiling quickly given that northern provinces are much hotter than the south.